LiorKogan/V1/README.md

 - The number of assignments to an entity type-tag defined right of an 'O' is zero
 - The number of assignments to a relationship type-tag defined right of an 'O' is zero

-_**Q359:** Any dragon A where (i) there is no black dragon A froze (ii) there is no white dragon A did not freeze, (iii) there is at least one gold dragon A froze, and (iv) there is at least one silver dragon A did not freeze_
+_**Q359:** Any dragon A where (i) there is no black dragon A froze (ii) there is no white dragon A did not freeze, (iii) there is at least one gold dragon A froze, and (iv) there is at least one silver dragon A did not freeze.
+Also report any red dragon that A froze and any blue dragon that A did not freeze_

 ![V1](Pictures/Q359.png)

-Note that any red dragon that A froze and any blue dragon that A did not freeze is reported.
 Assignments to optional branches are reported regardless of the quantifier type.

 ## Untyped Entities